Discovery science panels

 Each portfolio area covers a broad range of areas within the NERC remit and will have an associated moderating panel.
 The actual moderating panel membership convened in each portfolio area will vary from meeting to meeting based on the expertise required, but panels will consist of core Peer Review College (PRC) members complemented by additional members drawn from the wider PRC.
 The ratio of core and college members on each panel will vary, but is intended to be around 50:50.

-PRC members will be reassigned to one of the new panel areas, but as previously, the NERC office will use expertise as the primary driver for inviting them to review a proposal or participate in a panel meeting rather than the panel area to which they are assigned.
+PRC members are assigned to one of the panel areas, but the NERC office will use expertise as the primary driver for inviting them to review a proposal or participate in a panel meeting rather than the panel area to which they are assigned.

 The panel can be selected via the 'panel areas' section on the Je-S proposal form.
 NERC reserves the right to change the panel allocation of applications post-submission, but applicants will be informed if this happens.
 Please note that for joint applications, the panel selected for component proposals should match the one selected for the lead.